-- General Eligibility Criteria: All of the General Eligibility Requirements outlined in Section 6.6 apply. - 2.
-Eligible Projects: The following types of projects, improvements to or restoration of eligible buildings and properties are considered eligible: - a) works that preserve, restore, and/or enhance elements specified in the Reasons for Designation within the designating by-law (including fences and outbuildings) for properties which are designated under Part IV of the Heritage Act; - repair of original siding and roofing materials; - removal of modern building materials and replacement with documented original building materials; - reconstruction or construction of former and significant architectural features based on documentary sources (photographs, drawings, etc.); - e) cleaning of masonry buildings; and - f) other similar repairs/improvements as may be approved. - 3.
-Interest Rebate Program Conditions: As part of the application process, the owner or tenant will be required to present the terms of the loan from the financial institution prior to approval of the grant.
+- General Eligibility Criteria: All of the General Eligibility Requirements outlined in Section 6.6 apply. - Eligible Projects: The following types of projects, improvements to or restoration of eligible buildings and properties are considered eligible: - a) works that preserve, restore, and/or enhance elements specified in the Reasons for Designation within the designating by-law (including fences and outbuildings) for properties which are designated under Part IV of the Heritage Act; - repair of original siding and roofing materials; - removal of modern building materials and replacement with documented original building materials; - d) reconstruction or construction of former and significant architectural features based on documentary sources (photographs, drawings, etc.); - e) cleaning of masonry buildings; - f) repairs/works to permit the use of a property designated under Part IV of the Ontario Heritage Act, such as upgrades to comply with the Ontario Building Code; and - g) other similar repairs/improvements as may be approved.

+3. Interest Rebate Program Conditions: As part of the application process, the owner or tenant will be required to present the terms of the loan from the financial institution prior to approval of the grant.
 The Community Development Committee may choose to reject the application for the interest rebate grant if the loan terms, including the interest rate or repayment terms, are deemed to be unreasonable in the sole opinion of the Community Development Committee.